doxout/promise-observer/README.md

 Creates a listener for the observable.
 A listener is a mapping function that returns either a new value or a promise.

-Returns a linked observable which is also an observable that emits whenever the returned promises or values resolve.
+Returns a linked observable  that emits whenever the returned  promises or values resolve.

 #### observable.next(predicate?):Promise